Javanaise/vcs-demo-raycaster/README.md

         STX TempPF0             ; finished generating 8 bits of playfield
 </pre>

 And that's it I think.
-I hoped this reading was interesting and enjoyable as much as it was for me to code that effect on the VCS.
+I hope this reading was interesting and enjoyable as much as it was for me to code that effect on the VCS.

 Kezax/Dentifrice